March 12, 2017 3 min read 2 Comments

 What is Hulled Millet?

-When purchasing Millet, despite the added price, think about buying organic since organic products are higher in nutrients and do not contain contaminants as do non-organic foods.
+Despite the added price, think about buying organic Hulled Millet since organic products are higher in nutrients and do not contain contaminants as do non-organic foods.

 Once purchased, Millet should be stored in an airtight container if possible, and certainly in a cool, dry place.
 These steps alone can increase its shelf life significantly.
 We have heard many stories of organic grains lasting as much as a year (or even more) when stored properly.

 When preparing Millet for cooking, it is recommended to pre-soak the grains, as this makes them more digestible (especially the proteins), cuts down on anti-nutrients, unlocks certain key nutrients (such as enzymes, minerals and more) as well as reduces the cooking time.
 Once ready, Millet may then be prepared by boiling, pressure cooking or steaming.
-Click here here for recipes containing Millet.
+At the bottom of this article we list a few recipes containing Millet.

 Millet may be prepared sweet or savory which makes this grain versatile for use in a wide variety of recipes.
 Given its light flavor, Millet lends itself well to seasoning and effectively blends in with other ingredients in the recipe.